eth-brownie/brownie/README.md

 $ pip install -r requirements-dev.txt
 ```

-Then use ``tox`` to run the complete suite against the full set of build targets, or ``py.test`` to run specific tests against a specific version of Python.
+Then use ``tox`` to run the complete suite against the full set of build targets, or ``pytest`` to run tests against a specific version of Python.
+If you are using ``pytest`` you must include the ``-p no:pytest-brownie`` flag to prevent it from loading the Brownie plugin.

 ## Contributing

 Help is always appreciated!
-In particular, Brownie needs work in the following areas before we can comfortably take it out of beta:

-* More tests

 Feel free to open an issue if you find a problem, or a pull request if you've solved an issue.

 ## License